-Although finasteride came on the market in the 1990s, the science that led to its development began two decades earlier.
+Although finasteride came on the market in the 1990s, the underlying research began two decades earlier.
 The rationale for the drug emerged from a study of a unique group of people in a remote village in the Dominican Republic called Las Salinas.
-Locals have long known about children who follow an … Read more
+Locals there have long known about children who follow an unusual developmental path: … Read more

-Highlights Estimated Propecia revenue from 1999–2015: $5.2 billion Rough estimate of operating profit from Propecia: $4.2 billion Merck received FDA approval for Propecia (finasteride 1 mg/day) in December 1997.
+HIGHLIGHTS Merck received FDA approval for Propecia (finasteride 1 mg/day) in December 1997.
 Sales in the first year of marketing were reported to be $76 million.
-The peak years were 2010–2011, when Merck reported $447 million in Propecia sales … Read more
+The peak years were 2010–2011, when Merck reported $447 million in Propecia sales in each year.
+In total, Merck booked an estimated $5.2 billion in sales of Propecia.
+We … Read more

 Six months after discontinuing a Phase 3 finasteride trial, a man’s sexual adverse experience was unresolved.
 There were also 16 men whose drug-related sexual adverse experiences were unresolved at the conclusion of the trial.